 The city’s plans have included new food carts; outdoor sidewalk seating for a couple of restaurants near the Corner; a series of summer hip-hop concerts; and even the removal of a bus shelter.
 Perhaps the most controversial move by the city (and what sounds like a last-ditch effort) has been the planned removal and relocation of a series of bronze and granite stones populating Philosophers’ Corner, some of which you see in the above photo.
 The stones were a sculpture piece created by a Wisconsin artist and added to the Corner over a decade ago; they’ve been common sitting spots for tired passers-by, people watchers, the homeless… and, yes, those doing illegal things.

 While it’s all part of the city’s plans (and hopes) to reduce illicit activities in the area, the common refrain from the locals has been that the stones’ removal will not reduce the problem plaguing the corner, nor will it directly address the continued problem of homelessness.
 Even the artist commissioned by the city to create the stones disdains their removal, nor does she endorse their possible relocation (she has billed the stones as “site-specific”); she adds that they were intended to be a unique resting place for bystanders who don’t want to buy coffee or lunch at a street side restaurant just for the sake of sitting down.
-Whatever the reasons, a little bit of charm is about to leave State Street.
+Whatever the reasons, a little bit of charm is about to be removed from its downtown perch.

 If you recall back in June, I attended a performance of “Queer Shorts 10,” which was the annual production of short plays put on by the Madison-based LGBT-oriented theater company StageQ.
 I must make a personal admission here: I’ve always been fascinated by the acting/showbiz life.
 I say this even though I never took part in any plays in high school (I can’t act or memorize lines if my life depended on it), nor do I get out to a show or live performance these days (quiet nights at home are my usual preference).
 That being said, there’s something about an actor filling out a character or an improvisation performer making up a scene that I find so very alluring.
 (Maybe it’s due to my being a crossdresser, because I become a different character when dressing up.
 Just saying.)
 Heck, even the role of a stagehand doing their behind-the-scenes work is something that sounds so appealing to me.